Atharva-Raghuvanshi/PROJECTS/README.md

 ## ✨ Future Plans
 - Add more structured projects with proper documentation.
-- Expand into web development and AI tools.
+- Expand into AI tools.
 - Maintain clean code with version control.

 ---